atlas033/sierpinski/README.md

 # Sierpinksi Triangle
-small C# Program that i made for university homework
+Small C# Program that i made for university homework.

-press right and left Arrowkeys to change Recursionlevel
+Press right and left arrowkeys to change the level of recursion.